Georgian civil war of 1991–1993

-The Georgian Civil War (საქართველოს სამოქალაქო ომი, sakartvelos samokalako omi) lasted from 1991 to 1993 in the South Caucasian country of Georgia.
+The Georgian civil war of 1991–1993 (1991–1993 წლების ქართული სამოქალაქო ომი) lasted from 1991 to 1993 in the South Caucasian country Georgia.
 It began in December 1991 with the coup against the first democratically-elected President of Georgia, Zviad Gamsakhurdia, by the rebel factions of the Georgian National Guard and the Mkhedrioni paramilitary.
 It led to President Gamsakhurdia fleeing to neighboring Chechnya, and his subsequent insurgency and unsuccessful uprising to regain power in 1992–1993.

 Background

 Georgian independence and ethnic conflicts

 During the dissolution of the Soviet Union, an opposition movement in Georgia organized mass protests starting in 1988, culminating in a declaration of sovereignty in May 1990 and independence on April 9, 1991, which was recognized in December after the failed August Coup.
 Zviad Gamsakhurdia was elected President in May 1991.

 Meanwhile, ethnic minority separatist movements, primarily on the part of the Ossetians and the Abkhaz, demanded secession from Georgia.
 A petition for a separate Abkhazian SSR was submitted to the Soviet Union in March 1989, followed by anti-Georgian riots in July.
 The South Ossetian Autonomous Oblast declared independence from Georgia SSR in September 1990.
 The crisis culminated in the First South Ossetian War breaking out in January 1991.
 The Georgian-Ossetian Conflict was the first major crisis faced by Gamsakhurdia's government.